antoniskef/Book_Search_Engine/README.md

 ## Searching
-Anything can be searched from the BX-Books.csv using Elasticsearch by clicking the "SEARCH" button
+Anything can be searched from the BX-Books.csv using Elasticsearch by clicking the "SEARCH" button.

 ![image](https://user-images.githubusercontent.com/93796754/197303045-34c3c740-8f5f-4e0b-9dfc-87e3dd970a5a.png)